Orbi home mesh wifi system: Pros, cons and tips

 1.- Use the energy saving mode

 If your dishwasher has an ECO or energy saving mode, use it.
-It will most proably save you quite a bit of electricity, and water, and decrease your bills.
+It will probably save you a lot of electricity and water and decrease your bills.

 2.- Fill it up… and do it correctly

-Maybe this tip it is an obvious one, but it is worth to mention it.
-Fill up your dishwasher by neatly staking the dishes, cups, glasses, cutlery in their designated trays.
+Maybe this tip it is an obvious one, but it is worth mentioning it.
+Fill up your dishwasher by neatly stacking the dishes, cups, glasses, cutlery in their designated trays.

 3.- Buy an energy efficient model

-If you have an old dishwasher, it may be worth to start considering to buy a newer and more efficient model.
-But be careful, do not spend too much money on a mega efficient dishwasher because it may be not worth.
-In case of doubt, have a look to this post where we explain how to calculate the payback period.
+But be careful, do not spend too much money on a mega efficient dishwasher because it may be worthless.
+In case of doubt, look at this post explaining how to calculate the payback period.

 You can use the calculator from the ‘Electricity cost calculator’ to estimate the electricity usage of a dishwasher per month.

-Still, note that this is only an estimation and the electricity usage may vary depending on some factors like adequate maintenance or correct usage of the dishwasher.
+Still, note that this is only an estimation and the electricity usage may vary depending on factors like adequate maintenance or correct dishwasher usage.

 You can use the calculator from the ‘Electricity cost calculator’ section to estimate the electricity usage of a dishwasher per day.

 On the calculator we are assuming that the dishwasher is used once a day.
-This is, the daily electricity cost correspond to the cost per cycle.
+This is, the daily electricity cost correspond to the price per cycle.

-Still, note that this is only an estimation and the electricity usage may vary depending on some factors like adequate maintenance, the correct usage of the dishwasher or the cycle settings.
+Still, note that this is only an estimation, and the electricity usage may vary depending on factors like adequate maintenance, the correct dishwasher usage, or the cycle settings.

 Our dishwasher at home has the following power consumption per cycle.

-Have a look to the answer that we have given to the ‘How much electricity does a dishwasher use per cycle’.
+Look at the answer we have given to the ‘How much electricity does a dishwasher use per cycle.’

-Cycle and load are similar terms but not exactly the same.
+Cycle and load are similar terms but not precisely the same.

-For the same dishwasher load, the electricity usage will vary depending on the chosen cycle settings.
+The electricity usage for the same dishwasher load will vary depending on the chosen cycle settings.

 It very much depends on the model.